 We believe passionately that design is not a luxury add on, but a process by which the most is extracted from the least through intelligent and clever thinking.
-We have a particular expertise with timber, and have close relationships with the UK’s leading timber engineers and fabricators including Charley Brentnall who is a close collaborator of ours, and we also organise the annual Studio in the Woods which – as Niall McLaughlin described it – a place ‘where makers, architects and students collaborate on projects, paying reverence to the overlooked and the nearby.’
+We have a particular expertise with timber, and have close relationships with the UK’s leading timber engineers and fabricators including Charley Brentnall who is a close collaborator of ours, and we also organise the annual Studio in the Woods which is a place where makers, architects and students collaborate on projects, paying reverence to the overlooked and the nearby.

 We aim to set the standard for a new type of progressive architectural practice – a practice bound together by a shared experimental ethos, a creative organisation agile enough to reinvent itself as necessary, and a practice fearless in challenging preconceptions and making a difference.